 Satisfaction with the built environment contributes to overall feelings of well-being.
 The amount and type of open space is a key element of urban design and impacts on people's perceptions of 'neighbourliness' and safety.
 The type of open space also determines the range of recreation and leisure opportunities.
 Open space is often centred around areas of specific importance such as historic buildings, cultural centres, icons, parks and gardens.
-Open space can be seen in the high price real estate commands in areas with views, ocean outlooks or surrounding parks and gardens.
+Open space acts to cement relationships within our communities and with the natural world.
+The amenity value of open space can be seen in the high price real estate commands in areas with views, ocean outlooks or surrounding parks and gardens.